fpc/FPCSource/packages/fpindexer/examples/readme.txt

 The HTTP server supports 2 kinds of queries:
 [baseURL]/search  : search pages matching the search term.
 [baseURL]/list    : search words matching the search term.
-Can be used for typeahead funcionnality [baseURL] is the base URL where the HTTP service is listening...
+Can be used for typeahead functionality [baseURL] is the base URL where the HTTP service is listening...

 Responses are in JSON dataset format (see extjsdataset unit)